DaemonEngine/DaemonGitTools/README.md

 Checkout modules references with 'parallax'
 ```

-Checkout all sub modules with `parallax` branch:
+Checkout all sub modules with the `parallax` branch:

 ```sh
 git-checkout-modules --sub-ref='parallax' --print